vivarium-collective/vivarium-chemotaxis/README.md

 vivarium processes.

 ## setup
-Make a python environment and install dependencies.
+Make a python environment with Python 3 (pyenv is recommended) and install dependencies.

 First install numpy:
 ```